 Key Contributions

-• Methodological critique of the URL Shares Dataset (especially the 100-share inclusion threshold) and of using NewsGuard ratings longitudinally, with explicit stability checks.
+• Methodological critique of Meta’s URL Shares Dataset (especially the 100-share threshold) and of using NewsGuard ratings longitudinally, with explicit stability checks.

-• Framing of results as relevant to forthcoming Digital Services Act transparency and data-access obligations.
+• Framing of findings against forthcoming EU Digital Services Act transparency and researcher access obligations.

 Methods

-The authors replicate and adapt Guess et al.’s (2021) pipeline (via Aslett’s 2022 public code) on Meta’s URL Shares Dataset v10.1, filtering by top_country for FR/DE/IT (and the US for comparison).
-Domains are classified as Trustworthy (≥60) or Untrustworthy (<60) using an October 2022 NewsGuard snapshot of 8,506 rated domains, applied retrospectively after verifying that only ~1–3% of domains changed category over 2019–2022.
-NewsGuard coverage is benchmarked against the Lasser–Rupp list, Media Bias/Fact Check, and Grinberg et al. (2019).
+The authors replicate and adapt Guess et al. (2021), filtering Meta’s URL Shares Dataset v10.1 by top_country for DE, FR, IT (and US for comparison).
+Domains are classified as trustworthy (≥60) or untrustworthy (<60) using an October 2022 NewsGuard snapshot of 8,506 rated domains, applied retrospectively after verifying that only ~1–3% of domains changed category over 2019–2022.
+NewsGuard coverage is benchmarked against the Lasser-Rupp list, Media Bias/Fact Check, and Grinberg et al. (2019).
 Confidence intervals account for differential privacy noise (σ=14 for shares, σ=2,228 for views), and Views/Shares are disaggregated across six age cohorts.

 Findings

-• URL volume on Facebook declined steadily 2019–2022 across all three countries; France leads, Italy follows, and Germany has roughly half of France’s volume — consistent with Germans’ lower Facebook news use.
+• URL volumes on Facebook declined steadily 2019–2022 in all three countries; France leads in volume, Germany trails (consistent with lower Facebook news use).

-• Absolute Views and Shares of untrustworthy URLs peaked in 2020 then declined alongside the overall URL drop.
+• Absolute Views and Shares of untrustworthy URLs peaked in 2020 before declining with the overall volume.

-• Despite rising shares of untrustworthy URLs, the percentage of Views from untrustworthy sources stayed flat or slightly declined, suggesting platform-level dampening of exposure.
+• The proportion of Views from untrustworthy sources stayed stable or slightly declined despite rising untrustworthy URL shares, suggesting platform-level dampening of exposure.

 Connections